AhiruTEB/conan-cmake-cpp/BUILDING.md

 # Building and Running the Project (Conan 2.x with CMake Presets)

 This document provides instructions for building and running the project using **Conan 2.x** and **CMake Presets**.
-This approach simplifies the build process by defining all build configurations in a single `CMakePresets.json` file.
+This approach simplifies the build process.

 ### Prerequisites